8 Ways to Lose Weight While You Sleep

 Shake Things Up

 Having a protein shake before hitting the sack may boost your metabolism, according to one Florida State University study.
 Researchers found that men who consumed good snacks in the evening that included 30 grams of either whey or casein protein had a higher resting metabolic rate the next morning than when eating nothing.
 Protein is more thermogenic than carbs or fat, meaning your body burns more calories digesting it.
-Find terrific vegan protein recipes in Zero Belly Diet.
-It's one of the essential 14 Ways to Wake Up with Zero Belly.

 Let in the Cold